SUS online calculator

 It measures the perceived ease of use and usefulness of a product and provides a score that indicates its level of usability.

-SUS Questionnaire
+SUS Calculator

 SUS Questionaire